 ACI is indicated for larger areas of full thickness cartilage loss, and requires two surgeries.
 First we arthroscopically harvest normal cartilage cells from one area of the knee not needed.
 The second surgery is an open surgery where we implant the cartilage cells back into knee to repair the damaged area.
 The cells are either injected under a water tight membrane or on a special patch.

-Figure 3, Implantation of cartilage cells under patch
+Figure SEQ Figure \* ARABIC 3, Implantation of cartilage cells under patch

 During Richardson’s long year of rehabilitation, his repaired articular cartilage will be going through several phases of maturity.
 During the first couple months the cartilage cells fill in the defect and are very soft and vulnerable to damage, therefore we will be keep him non weight bearing to protect the area.
 During this phase, we typically put the athletes in a special bending machine to stimulate the cells the grow cartilage.
 Then over the next couple months, although still spongy and need for protection, the new cartilage becomes strong enough to start walking.
 During the next 3-6 months as the cartilage matures and becomes firmer, the athlete will notice less pain and be able to perform more functions and training exercises.
 The final phase takes 12 to 18 weeks.
 This is when the repaired cartilage reaches its full maturity and firmness as the surrounding normal cartilage.
-At this point we can allow the athlete to return to high impact sports such as basketball.
+For more information, please visit us here or contact us at 1-800-321-9999.